Read the full story here Web Link posted Tuesday, March 6, 2018, 2:14 PM

 Every school district has to do an FBI clearance which can take anywhere from 3 days to a month.
 They run scans for everything pertaining to records that are on file with the law.
 What was dug up by the PI was a) expunged, b) a civi court case, and 3) would never have been seen on ANY background by the Department of Justice.
 As stated before, the people who took Coach to court ALL wrote supporting letters on his behalf and submitted them to the district.

 This man has done NOTHING wrong, and would be hired at any school district.
-The fact that he's been nothing but nice to [removed] and allowed [removed] free reign of the program only leads me to believe that their motivation was nothing more than two parents being vindictive because [removed] held to the same standard as everyone else.
+The fact that he’s been nothing but nice to these two kids and allowed them free reign of the program only leads me to believe that their motivation was nothing more than two parents being vindictive because their twins were held to the same standard as everyone else.
 The environment he created was positive, hardworking, committed, and moving in the right direction.
 Every year he coached, they got better.
 Not only that, but ALL the parents respected his efforts and liked him as a coach and person coaching their kids.

 Mr. Bull is an FANTASTIC administrator and before Mike Williams took the job at Amador, He was offered the job.
 He had just taken over an elementary school and didn't feel it was right to leave after just 1 year. so he stayed an extra.
 Amador's loss and Foothills gain.